 Dr. Buchowski earned his bachelor and master of science degrees in molecular biophysics and biochemistry from Yale University and his medical degree from The Johns Hopkins University School of Medicine.
 He completed a residency in orthopaedic surgery at Johns Hopkins, where he served as administrative chief resident at The Johns Hopkins Hospital.
 He was fellowship trained in adult and pediatric spine surgery in the Department of Orthopaedic Surgery at Washington University School of Medicine.
 He is a diplomate of the American Board of Orthopaedic Surgery.

-Dr. Lenke earned his medical degree from Northwestern University in Evanston, IL in 1986.
-He completed both his residency and his fellowship training in orthopedic surgery and pediatric/adult spinal surgery at Washington University School of Medicine in St. Louis.
+Dr. Kelly earned his medical degree from the University of Massachusetts and completed his residency at the University of California, San Francisco.
+He completed fellowship training in both spine surgery and complex deformity at Washington University School of Medicine in St. Louis.